Tax and writing a will

 There is basic guidance on making a will on the GOV.UK website.

 If you have significant assets, money or property, you may wish to seek professional advice about inheritance tax planning.
-You can find a tax adviser on the Chartered Institute of Taxation website.
+You can find a tax adviser on the Chartered Institute of Taxation website or the website of the Society of Trusts and Estates Practitioners (STEP).